namkoong-lab/ps-autoregressive-gen/README.md

-This is the code for the experiments in the paper.
+This is the code for the experiments in the paper "Active Exploration via Autoregressive Generation of Missing Data" (https://arxiv.org/abs/2405.19466).

 # Requirements
 **Python environment**